False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Related works and basic setup

-It was shown in \cite{chi_2011} that the Bayes BH procedure is power optimal \emph{a posteriori\/}, in the sense that it has the largest $\mean(S\gv\bm X)$ among all procedures with $\mean(\FDP \gv \bm X)\le \alpha$.
+It was shown in \cite{chi_2011} that the Bayes BH procedure is power optimal \emph{a posteriori\/}, that is, it has the largest $\mean(S\gv\bm X)$ among all procedures with $\mean(\FDP \gv \bm X)\le \alpha$.
 For comparison and later use, the BH procedure is based on $p$-values of hypotheses and can be described as follows \cite{simes_1986, benhoc_1995, stotaysie_2004}.